david-vanderhaar/blog/_posts/2018-06-30-variables-are-hard.md

 opinion = 'pineapple on pizza is disgusting'; //=> Uncaught SyntaxError: Identifier 'opinion' has already been declared
 ```

-To finish off, here's an amazing graphic to summarize what we just learned.
+To finish off, here's an amazing graphic from [Mariko Kosaka](https://twitter.com/kosamari) to summarize what we just learned.

 ![Image](https://pbs.twimg.com/media/CzLVVjtXAAERmbc.jpg)